SeaSat (also called SeaSat-A or SeaSat-1)

 • SASS (SeaSat-A Scatterometer System): LaRC (Langley Research Center)

 • VIRR (Visible and Infrared Radiometer): GSFC

-The downlinked analog SAR data were recorded at the receiving stations on film using a cathode ray tube.
-The data were then processed to pictures using analog Fourier Optical techniques in what is known as an "Optical SAR Processor."
+The downlinked analogue SAR data were recorded at the receiving stations on film using a cathode ray tube.
+The data were then processed into pictures using analogue Fourier Optical techniques in what is known as an "Optical SAR Processor."
 SAR echo data is effectively a microwave hologram of the illuminated area, so by recording this data on film, optical processing becomes the natural approach to forming an image of the ground.

 SeaSat Success Statement (Ref.
 8)

 136 x 89

 SAR (Synthetic Aperture Radar)